Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 Always keep in mind: "A fool with a tool is still a fool." - Grady Booch

+To do:

+    Look at Google's tools to include LLMs in IDE.
+    Consider feeding code and error back into the LLM.

 # GitHub Mechanics: Updating a Unit

 1) Do this once: Download the repository into a new directory named List-of-Units.
 This will create the